Shillington Online terms and conditions.

 Please note that enrolling for one of our online courses creates a contract with Shillington College Limited, registered in England and Wales under company no: 6220665.
 The law of the United Kingdom will, therefore, have jurisdiction over all contractual matters as they relate to our online courses.

 The Online Terms & Conditions policy differs from our on-campus Terms & Conditions, which also vary between countries.
 If you are planning to study on-campus in London, review our Shillington United Kingdom terms and conditions.
 If you are planning to study on-campus in New York, review our United States terms and conditions.
-If you are planning to study on-campus in Australia, review our Australian terms and conditions.

 *In these terms and conditions, Shillington College Limited will be referred to as “Shillington”.